dracory/str/README.md

 3. **String Formatting**: Functions for formatting strings in various ways
 4. **String Conversion**: Functions for converting between different string formats and encodings
 5. **String Generation**: Functions for generating random strings and hashes
+6. **Price Formatting**: Functions for formatting prices with currency symbols

 ## Key Features